Obesity and BMI: How Health Screening Detects Risks Early

 The Life-Changing Benefits of Regular Health Screening

 I’ve watched screening programs transform my patients’ lives.
 When we catch pre-diabetes early, we can often prevent its progression to full type 2 diabetes mellitus through lifestyle modifications.
-Similarly, identifying cardiovascular risk factors early allows us to implement interventions that can prevent heart attacks and strokes.

 The Life-Changing Benefits of Regular Health Screening